hvferreira/movie-api/README.md

 Get a list of actors based on a search term<br />
 *E.g. /search/actor/”tom”*

-## Rating

-**movie/rating?rateMin={rateMin}&rateMax={rateMax}** <br />
-*Returns a list of movie objects* <br />
-Get a list of movie objects between a specific minimum rating and maximum rating.
-The maximum rating is optional <br />
-*E.g. movie/rating?rateMin=7.2&rateMax=9.2 <br />
-/rating?rateMin=9.0*

 ## Reviews

 **/movie/{movieId}/reviews** <br />
 *Returns a list of review objects* <br />
 Get a list of review objects for a particular movie with the given Id<br />
 *E.g. /movie/28/reviews*

 ---

 ## Future Considerations

 + Create frontend
-+ Add features like recommend movie related with weather, recommend movie related with food/snacks
-+ Add functionality for users to have their own accounts
++ Create accounts
-+ Add ability for users to favourite movies/actors
-+ Add ability for users to make lists of movies to watch on specific dates
++ Users can create a list of movies to watch
-+ Add ability for users to rate movies
-+ Add ability for users to review movies
++ Create list of users
++ Each user can have a list with favourite movies/actors
++ Review Movies
++ Suggest movie considering the weather
++ User can share list of own favourite movies
++ Tell platform (netflix, amazon, HBO, …) where you can watch that movie
++ Rate Movies
++ Deploy API into a cloud service (AWS, GCP, Azure)
-+ Additional api usage for TV Programmes
++ API usage for TV programmes
++ Add Database
++ User can give suggestions for API improvement
++ Each movie has a recommendation of food/drinks (from food API) and order from delivery apps (UberEats, Deliveroo)
++ User can have a list of movies to watch in a day selected by user or random criteria